 in Silver Spring, Maryland.
 A sanctuary advisory council has been established to provide advice and

 recommendations on various issues of concern throughout the sanctuary.

 Acting as the federal resource trustee responsible for managing Cordell Bank National Marine

-permitting.
+.
 Following mandates and requirements of these documents ensures that these wild ocean

 places will be protected for future generations.

 The sanctuary develops programs and supports initiatives that strengthen resource protection and ensures best management practices for the long-term health of the